Robust certification of quantum instruments through a sequential communication game: Quantum advantage and robust certification of instruments

 and Barun performs an unsharp measurement, $M_0 = \eta \sigma_x$, $M_1 = \eta \sigma_z$ with sharpness parameter $\eta \in [0,1]$.
 Next, Chhanda performs $N_0 = \sigma_x$, $N_1 = \sigma_z$ measurements to optimize her success probability.
 Using this specified strategy, their success probability is given by,

-The trade-off between $P_{AB}^{Q}$ and $P_{AC}^{Q}$ is desplayed in the Fig.\ref{modrac2}.
+The trade-off between $P_{AB}^{Q}$ and $P_{AC}^{Q}$ is displayed in the Fig.\ref{modrac2}.
 The above quantum strategy is actually optimal, since it saturates the upper bound on $P_{AC}^{Q}$ for any chosen value of $P_{AB}^{Q} = \beta$ (see Appendix $\eqref{proof_lemma}$).
-Next, we move on to show explicitly how the optimal success probability point on the quantum boundary leads to the certification of various quantum components involved in the strategy in a semi-device-independent way.
+Next, we move on to show explicitly how the optimal success probability point on the quantum boundary of the trade-off curve in correlation space leads to the certification of various quantum components involved in the strategy in a semi-device-independent way.